 The three curries were accompanied by veg tossed in spices (Tarkhari Handi), Pelaw rice and a Naan.
 This is one of the things I miss about having a gluten intolerance is the Naan to mop the last bit of sauce up!

 The new menu

 All of those on our table and the surrounding tables thoroughly enjoyed our meal and absolutely loved the new curry additions to Vujon’s menu.

-The whole meal was faultless, the atmosphere was so relaxing and the owners and staff were so friendly, attentive and really welcomed you into their gorgeous, well-presented restaurant.
+Above all, the whole meal was faultless, the atmosphere was so relaxing and the owners and staff were so friendly, attentive and really welcomed you into their gorgeous, well-presented restaurant.
 I certainly will be back to Vujon and I highly recommend you make a trip too.
-I can honestly say you WON’T be disappointed!
+I certainly can honestly say you won’t be disappointed!

 Vujon offers a 2 course Early Evening Menu for £12.95* which runs from 5.30-7pm Monday to Friday and their Christmas Menu launches in November.
 They also offer catering and use of their downstairs dining suite to parties and corporate events.
 With no ‘set’ package Vujon really creates a unique dining experience catered to your needs.

 Disclaimer: This meal was provided complimentary, all views are our own.
 Read more about disclosure here.